All Episodes

 Hundreds of Americans were hospitalized as a result.

-And so what even you're seeing in in China, South Korea is this dramatic increase, then a precipitous drop-off.
+And so what even you're seeing in China, South Korea, is this dramatic increase and a precipitous drop-off.

 The big reason that Italy and Europe has had a bigger problem is they had direct flights from Wuhan province into Italy direct.

-And apparently there's like a hundred thousand people that go back and forth in the textile industry and the uh correlating uh industries associated with this.
+And apparently there's like 100,000 people that go back and forth in the textile industry and the correlating industries associated with this.

 So that is part of the reason they have had the greater struggle here.